israellopezdeveloper/playmate/readme.md

 ## Run with Docker Compose

-Alternatively, you can run both frontend and backend using Docker Compose.
+Alternatively, you can run both frontend and backend using Docker Compose

 From the project root, run: